teriyakichild/puppet-zabbix_alertscript_maintenance/README.md

 puppet-zabbix_alertscript_maintenance
 ==============
-This is a simple module that allows for configuration of the (Maintenance mode Alert script for Zabbix)[https://github.com/gregswift/zabbix-alertscript-maintenance].
+This is a simple module that allows for configuration of the [Maintenance mode Alert script for Zabbix](https://github.com/gregswift/zabbix-alertscript-maintenance).

 Examples
 ========